Statistical Analysis: Delta Method

-LIMDEP’s WALD command computes values and standard errors for specified linear or nonlinear functions of your estimates.
+LIMDEP and NLOGIT’s WALD command computes values and standard errors (using the delta method or the Krinsky and Robb method) for specified linear or nonlinear functions of your estimates.
 (This is one of the handiest tools in the program.)
 No need to program derivatives or do any matrix algebra.
-You provide the command with the (1) name of the vector that contains the parameters, (2) the name of the covariance matrix, (3) the names that you wish to use for the parameters in your function(s) and (4) a set of up to 20 functions of the parameters.
+You provide the command with the (1) name of the vector that contains the parameters, (2) the name of the covariance matrix, (3) the names that you wish to use for the parameters in your function(s) and (4) a set of up to 50 functions of the parameters.
 The program returns the computed functions, estimated standard errors, asymptotic t ratios and prob values.
 The name of the command derives from the final computation, which is, if you wish to use it, computation of the Wald statistic for the hypothesis that all of the functions equal zero.

-- Use the delta method or the method of Krinsky and Robb to estimate asymptotic covariance matrices
+• Use the delta method to estimate asymptotic covariance matrices

 McDonald and Moffitt’s decomposition is an analysis of the conditional mean function in the tobit model.
 Specifically, in this model, assuming censoring at L in the lower tail only,